ihawxg/ecommerce-job-task/README.md

-Ecommerce Shop Made by: Angel Manchev

-An online ecommerce shop.
-- The Site is fully responsive
+A Fully Functional E-Commerce Website Built With React, With Authentication and Credit Card Support

-- Used Auth0 for authentication
+- Used Auth0 API for authentication
-- Used Stripe for checkout
+- Used Stripe API for Credit Card checkout
-- Deployed to Netlify

 You can see the project from here :
 - Netlify link : https://a-s-ecommerce-shop.netlify.app/